restaadiputra/restaadiputra/README.md

 <br />
 <br />

-Hi, I'm Resta Adiputra, a Front End Developer 👨🏻‍💻 from Bali, currently living in Jakarta for work.
+A Front End Developer 👨🏻‍💻 from Bali whose currently living in Jakarta for work.
 And No, Im not girl like the one in the GIF on the side. 🤣.

 <img align="right" width="400px" alt="GIF" src="https://media.giphy.com/media/xT1Ra29TP7ZuSGKZna/giphy.gif" />